MatiBrego/weatherapp/README.md

 Welcome to my Weather App.
-This is meant to be a simple Web App which I made to further my skills.
+This is meant to be a simple Web App which I made to further my programming skills.

 It is particularly focused on using APIs to get information, in this case about the forecast for a given city.
 For that I used 7timer API (http://www.7timer.info/doc.php) and Forward and Reverse Geocoding Api from Rapid API (https://rapidapi.com/GeocodeSupport/api/forward-reverse-geocoding/).